model-checking/kani-verifier-blog/_posts/2022-10-27-using-kani-with-the-bolero-property-testing-framework.md

 ## If we have proof capability, do we still need fuzzing?

-One question that might arise is: is there any point in using fuzzing alongside with Kani?
+One question that might arise is: is there any point in using fuzzing alongside Kani?
 In other words, if we can prove a harness for all inputs with Kani, would we still want to use fuzzing?
 The answer is yes, because fuzzing and Kani provide complementary benefits.
 Kani verifies a Rust program by symbolically analyzing its code.